|Looking for information for an in-house audit? Click here.|

 With the required materials are in the cab, the last thing to do is make sure you know how to transfer logs to the DOT Inspector.

-From the DOT inspection sheet, the top right button allows for transferring logs to an inspector.
+From the DOT inspection screen, the top right button allows for transferring logs to an inspector.
 From this page, there are two options to transfer the logs to the DOT: wireless web services (WWS) and email.

 Once selecting either WWS or Email, you will be prompted with a window asking if you'd like to transfer the log and a comment field.
 Enter a comment if provided by the Enforcement Agent.
 After that, tapping the green Send Logs button will send the DOT the logs.